Massachusetts Mortgage Closing Cost Calculator with Taxes, homeowners insurance, and HOA

 - Enter your Mortgage Interest Rate (by default it shows today's Mortgage Rates*).

-- In seconds, our Massachusetts Closing Cost Calculator will have an estimate of the monthly overview of your monthly payment, including principal and interest — and the additional payments, like Property taxes, Homeowners insurance, and condo/HOA fee if you provide that.
-The more info you can provide, the more accurate the Total estimates result will be.
+- In seconds, Massachusetts Mortgage Closing Cost Calculator will have an estimate of the monthly overview of your monthly payment, including principal and interest — and the additional payments, like Property taxes, Homeowners insurance, and condo/HOA fee if you provide that.
+The more info you can provide, the more accurate the Total Monthly Payment result will be.
 Below you will see the Total estimated cash to close.

-Using an mortgage closing cost calculator can help you quickly and accurately predict your closing cost expences with just a few pieces of information.
-It can also show you details fees.
-To use this calculator, you’ll need the following information:
+Using a mortgage closing cost calculator can help you quickly and accurately predict your closing cost expenses with just a few pieces of information.
+It can also show you details of fees.
+To use this closing cost calculator, you’ll need the following information:

 Home price — The dollar amount you expect to pay for a home.

-Down payment — Money paid for a house from one’s own funds at closing.
-The down payment will be the difference between the purchase price and mortgage amount.
+Down payment — Money paid for a house from one’s funds at closing.
+The down payment will be the difference between the purchase price and the mortgage amount.

-Mortgage Interest Rate — The periodic charge, expressed as a percentage, for use of credit.
-Remember, we have a mortgage rate tool for that.
+Mortgage Interest Rate (%) — The periodic charge, expressed as a percentage, for the use of credit.

 Property tax — A government tax based on the market value of a property.

 Home insurance — Home insurance or homeowners insurance is typically required by lenders.
-You can edit this number in the mortgage calculator advanced options.
+You can edit this number in the mortgage calculator's advanced options.

 HOA Fee — Owners of condos or townhomes are required to pay homeowners association dues (known as HOA fees), to cover common amenities or services within the property such as garbage collection, landscaping, snow removal, pool maintenance, and hazard insurance.